ManaliL99/Webscraping/README.md

 # Webscraping
-Webcraping prices from a website using Beautifulsoup
+Webcraping prices from a website using Beautifulsoup , Tweet scraping using SNScraper